-Grading coins accurately is a skill acquired in time and after looking at many similar/identical coins in all ranges of condition.
+Grading coins accurately is a skill acquired in time and after looking at many similar/identical coins in all ranges of conditions.

-Grading is subjective to a degree, and very difficult o do without actually seeing the coin you want to grade, however the following rough rules can be followed and there are pictures of coins in their collectable grades.
+Grading is subjective to a degree and very difficult to do without actually seeing the coin you want to grade, however, the following rough rules can be followed and there are pictures of coins in their collectable grades.